ARAWANA HAYASHI

 1970s

-Amid the social and personal turbulence of the 1970s, Arawana began studying meditation with Chögyam Trungpa Rinpoche.
-His teachings on meditation in action and Dharma Art — creativity as nonaggression and art in everyday life — shaped her understanding of art as a source of human wisdom and enlightened leadership.
-This insight became foundational to Social Presencing Theater.
+Amid the social and personal turbulence of the 1970s, Arawana began studying with Tibetan meditation teacher, artist, and social visionary, Chögyam Trungpa Rinpoche.
+His teachings on meditation in action and Dharma Art — creativity as nonaggression and art in everyday life — shaped her understanding of art as a source of human wisdom.

 Boulder, Colorado